Precision farming technologies for aquaculture

 Technology to monitor New Zealand’s coastal waters

-While helping the New Zealand aquaculture industry grow, there’s scope for the technology to help manage dredging activities, shipping and biosecurity threats in ports and harbours and collect data useful in tracking the state of New Zealand’s coastal waters.
-The team ultimately want their advanced sensors to join the export market as Kiwi precision aquaculture innovations head offshore to aid the accelerating growth of aquaculture worldwide.
+While helping Aotearoa New Zealand’s aquaculture industry grow, there’s scope for the technology to help manage dredging activities, shipping and biosecurity threats in ports and harbours and collect data useful in tracking the state of our coastal waters.
+The team ultimately want their advanced sensors to join the export market as their precision aquaculture innovations head offshore to aid the accelerating growth of aquaculture worldwide.